Configuring your Database

 Considering the creation settings above, we run the following command to create the database server:

-nctl create postgres {NAME} \
+nctl create postgres {DATABASE_NAME} \

 --postgres-version={X} \